-Extracted from the liver of sharks residing deep in the ocean, Squalene can activate cells and increase oxygen intake, repair damaged cells, increase metabolism and blood ciculation, strengthen the body’s immune system, remove toxins from the body, regulate pain and restore physical health.
+Extracted from deep ocean fish, Squalene can activate cells and increase oxygen intake, repair damaged cells, increase metabolism and blood ciculation, strengthen the body’s immune system, remove toxins from the body, regulate pain and restore physical health.

-Squalene is one of the top ingredients included in Purtier Placenta Sixth (6th) Edition.
+Squalene is one of the top ingredients included in Stem Cell in Capsule.

 Squalene oil is found in abundance within shark liver oil, it’s also found in high amounts in olive oil, and can be produced by plants and humans.